michelole/randtest/README.md

 seed = 0
 ```

-This gives us the full power of the CLI.
+With that, this gives us the full power of the CLI.
 We can easily redo the analysis, for example, for the 15% trimmed mean by passing the `-c 15` flag:

 ```{bash}